minhaz-nuzhat/ExperimentationPreviewDocs/QuoteOfTheDayQuickStart/README.md

     .AddTelemetryPublisher<ApplicationInsightsTelemetryPublisher>();
 ```

+This adds services to handle App Configuartion Refresh, setup Feature Management, configure Feature Management Targeting, and enable Feature Management to publish telemetry events.

+---

 9. Under the line `var app = builder.Build();` add

 ```
 // Use Azure App Configuration middleware for dynamic configuration refresh. app.UseAzureAppConfiguration();
 ```

+This adds a middleware that triggers App Configuration refresh when appropriate

+---

 10. Under that add